denis-berthier/Controlled-bias_Sudoku_generator_and_collection/README.md

 You don't need to know how to use the programs or to re-run them in order to use the provided controlled-bias collections.<br>
 These collections can be used independently of the programs, which is fortunate because generating controlled-bias collections is much slower than bottom-up or top-down ones.<br>
-The controlled-bias collections provided here are so large that they should be largely enough for the computation of almost any unbiased statitistcs with very high precision.<br><br><br><br>
+The controlled-bias collections provided here are so large that they should be enough for the computation of almost any unbiased statitistcs with very high precision.<br><br><br><br>